Institute policies, rules & regulations

 Rose-Hulman affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
 All policies below are subject to resolution using the Rose-Hulman Complaint Resolution Procedure for Civil Rights Equity posted at: https://www.rose-hulman.edu/media/1464715/title-ix-procedure.pdf.
 The equity complaint process is applicable regardless of the status of the parties involved, who may be members or non-members of the campus community, students, student organizations, faculty, administrators and/or staff.
 Rose-Hulman reserves the right to act on incidents occurring on-campus or off-campus, when the off-campus conduct could have an on-campus impact or impact on the educational mission of Rose-Hulman.

-Erik Hayes, Associate Dean of Student Affairs, and Kimberly Miller, Director of Human Resources serve as the Title IX Coordinator(s) for Rose-Hulman.
+Kristen Loyd, Director of Student Services and the Hulman Union, and Kimberly Miller, Director of Human Resources serve as the Title IX Coordinator(s) for Rose-Hulman.
 They oversee implementation of Rose-Hulman Equity and Equal Opportunity program, disability compliance and the Rose-Hulman policy on equal opportunity, harassment and nondiscrimination.
 Reports of discrimination, harassment and/or retaliation should be made to the Title IX Coordinator(s) or Assistant Coordinator(s) promptly, but there is no time limitation on the filing of complaints, as long as the responding party remains subject to Rose-Hulman jurisdiction.
 All reports are acted upon promptly while every effort is made by the Institute to preserve the privacy of reports.
 Anonymous reports may also be filed using the reporting form posted at http://www.rose-hulman.edu/media/1464707/incident-report-form.pdf.
 Reporting is addressed more specifically in Section 7.
 Reports of discrimination by the Title IX Coordinator(s) should be reported to the Institute President, James Conwell (office - Hadley Hall 200, email - email@example.com, phone - 812-877- 8009).

 This policy applies to all discriminatory behaviors that take place on the campus, at Institute-sponsored events and may also apply off-campus and to actions online when the Title IX Coordinator(s) determines that the off-campus conduct affects a substantial Rose-Hulman interest.
 The Rose-Hulman Policy for Civil Rights Equity is posted at: https://www.rose-hulman.edu/media/1464717/title-ix-rhit-policy-for-civil-rights-equity.pdf.
 A substantial Rose-Hulman interest is defined to include: